MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 ## New Mobile Center services

 * Push Notifications
+    * Send notifications to:
+        * Broadcast
+        * Custom device list
+        * Audiences
+    * Create segments of users based on a set of custom and device properties.

 * [CodePush](https://microsoft.github.io/code-push/)
 * Fast track distribution for React Native apps
 * Users, Apps, Deployments and Releases from existing CodePush apps available in Mobile Center dashboard

 ## General

 * Apps & data from HockeyApp visible in Mobile Center
 * Apps & data from Xamarin Test Cloud visible in Mobile Center
 * Organizations/Teams setup
 * Ability to create organizations
 * Ability to create teams with similar permissions

 ## SDK & CLI